Running Provar tests on Jenkins

 The last mandatory section will be to add the build action itself.

-Here (and in any field inside of the Jenkins job), the build parameters can be utilized using the following syntax: $PARAMETER_NAME.
-This is the step to execute your Provar tests using the parameters passed from an external release management tool.
+In this section (and in any field inside of the Jenkins job), the build parameters can be utilized using the following syntax: $PARAMETER_NAME.
+This is the step to execute your Provar tests using the parameters passed from Copado.

 Option 2: Provar on Docker